 Your heart rate is controlled by an electrical system.
 It tells the heart when to pump oxygenated blood out to the body and when to relax and allow the heart to fill up with blood again.
 When this electrical circuit is disrupted, an arrhythmia occurs.

 Changes to this circuit can cause your heart rate to speed up, slow down, flutter, or beat in an uncoordinated pattern.

-Along with the abnormal rhythm, tachyarrhythmia causes a heart rate of more than 100 beats per minute (bpm) for an adult.
-A normal resting heart rate is between 60 and 100 bpm.
+Along with the abnormal rhythm, tachyarrhythmia causes a heart rate of more than

 If you’ve just completed an intense aerobic workout, you should expect your heart rate to be elevated for a little while and then return to normal.
 In tachyarrhythmia, the heart rate accelerates for reasons unrelated to aerobic activity or other normal causes of a quickened heart rate.